By Karen Charman

 “The earthquake and tsunami had stripped whole towns from

-speculating on how big a problem remains: “[T]he big concern
+to speculating on how big a problem remains: “[T]he big

-remains the radioactive fallout from the Fukushima nuclear explosions.
+concern remains the radioactive fallout from the Fukushima nuclear

-People here are fearful about how much radiation there is, how far
+explosions.
+People here are fearful about how much radiation there

 Japanese citizens have decried their government’s decision

-ordering an evacuation.
-O’Brien equates this level with “two
+before ordering an evacuation.
+O’Brien equates this level

-or three abdominal CAT scans in the same period” but nevertheless
+with “two or three abdominal CAT scans in the same period”

-his exchange with Dr. Gen Suzuki, a radiation specialist with the
+What follows is his exchange with Dr. Gen Suzuki, a radiation

 MILES O’BRIEN: [on camera] So at 20 millisieverts over the